aerosol-modelling/Book-Code/README.md

 # Book-Code
- Code of exercises and content of the associated printed book
+ Code of exercises and content of the associated printed book from Wiley by David Topping and Michael Bane